Brad Benavides: 2025–2026: Return to Formula 3

 In January 2025, Benavides tested for HMD Motorsports during an Indy NXT test at the Sebring International Raceway.
 However, Benavides returned to FIA Formula 3 for the 2025 season, driving for AIX Racing starting at round three in Imola.
 He completed the rest of the season with the team, partnering Nicola Marinangeli and James Hedley.
 He had an anonymous first few rounds, but shocked in Austria with a front row start.
 His sprint race was compromised by contact with rivals, but was able to secure his first points in the feature race despite a trip to the gravel trap, placing in ninth place.
 He would later secure his first pole in the series in Spa-Francorchamps, but was unable to capitalise on this as the feature was cut short early due to treacherous conditions.
 He was able to repeat this feat in Monza, and had a fierce battle for the lead but eventually settled for fourth place.
-Despite not contesting in two rounds that season, he finished 20th in the standings with 18 points.
+Despite not contesting in two rounds that season, he finished 20th in the standings with eighteen points.

 Benavides continued with AIX Racing for a full season in 2026, alongside teammates Fernando Barrichello and Yevan David.
+He would finish 17th in the sprint race during the opening round at Australia, then improving to seventh during the feature race.
+During the opening lap of the sprint race at Monaco in the 2026 season, Benavides suffered an injury after his car went over the top of one of his competitors.
+On a since-deleted instagram story, he said he broke three vertebra in the incident.
+He was therefore forced to withdraw from the rest of the weekend and take a period of recovery away from racing.
+His recovery meant that he missed the remainder of the Formula 3 season, and in August 2026, AIX Racing confirmed that Benavides had left the team.

 Personal life

-Benavides lives in Fort Lauderdale, Florida.
+Benavides was born in Fort Lauderdale, Florida to a Guatemalan father and a Colombian mother, and has roots tracing back to the Spanish town of Benavides, the motto of which he carries on his helmet.
 He also possesses Spanish and Guatemalan citizenship in addition to his U.S. nationality.